mtkluc/Project1/README.md

 - Weather causes the most delays and cancellations in Spring and Summer in the USA.
 - Avoid travelling in July and May as weather patterns are unpredictable.
 - January and March are the busiest travel months, avoid if you don't like the crowds.
-- Flghts are cheapest at the start of December!
-- When flying to the USA - Fiji Airways was cheapest!
-(At least if you're from Sydney)
+- Flghts are cheapest at the start of December (Fiji Airways was cheapest!
+(At least if you're from Sydney))